Skip to content

 }

-make(chan string, 10) gives the channel a buffer of 10.
-That means you can drop 10 jobs in before anyone needs to be reading.
-Like a waiting room with 10 seats — once they’re full, the next arrival waits at the door.
+make(chan string, 10) creates a channel with a buffer of 10.
+That means you can drop up to 10 jobs in before anyone needs to be reading them — like a waiting room with 10 seats.
+Once the seats are full, the next arrival waits at the door.

 Step 3: write the worker